 |---|---|

-Get a personalized immigration strategy
+Get a detailed immigration analysis

-View ReportsFrequently Asked Questions
+View Deep DivesFrequently Asked Questions

 Do I need P.Eng to immigrate to Canada as an engineer?

 No. P.Eng licensing is not required for any immigration program.
 You can receive permanent residence based on your engineering work experience and credentials without being licensed in Canada.
-P.Eng is only required if your specific job role in Canada requires it.
+P.Eng is only required if your job role in Canada requires it.

 What CRS score do engineers typically need?